hackclub/hackclub/workshops/pyramid_discord_bot/README.md

 ## Part 6: Putting it all together

 Finally, now that we're done with all the utility functions, let's integrate the actual functions into the bot itself.
-Here are some polishing changes I added to the `index.ts` file, explained thouroughly:
+Here are some polishing changes I added to the `index.ts` file, explained thoroughly:

 ```typescript
 import dotenv from 'dotenv'